babel/website/docs/plugins/transform-es2015-modules-commonjs.md

 ## Options `loose`

+As per the spec, `import` and `export` are only allowed to be used at the top level.
+When in loose mode these are allowed to be used anywhere.

-By default, when using exports with babel a non-enumerable `__esModule` property is exported.
+And by default, when using exports with babel a non-enumerable `__esModule` property is exported.

 ```javascript